Regional incentives will lure tree-changers out of cities

 Encouraging families and retirees is simple and effective, especially when infrastructure is put in place to support their requirements.

-The mobile office is a reality in 2017 and remote working is common practice for some of our largest companies.
+The mobile office is a reality in 2017 and remote working is common practice for a growing number of our largest companies.

-With more people living by themselves in our big cities it’s time to embrace the studio or loft, much as New York has.
+With more people living by themselves in our big cities it's time that Australia embraced the studio or loft, much as New York has.

 The banks and planners are standing in the way of this with their current lending criteria and planning rules that don't allow for properties so small, but it's time to recognise the way people want to live now.